To add a resource to our site, please contact [email protected] and reference ‘resources.’

-The IIF provides links to these sites that we believe will be useful to forecasters but does not control the sites nor take a position on the views they express.
+The IIF provides links to these sites that we believe will be useful to forecasters.
+However, we do not control the sites nor take a position on the views they express.

 - Applied Forecasting is an independent forecasting portal that contains up-to-date news and upcoming events for researchers, practitioners and students.